 Blackpool was the prostitute capital of the world during and after the war.
 The Air Force is being trained using the wide beaches for drill, the American Air Force is at Blackpool and Warton, the Civil Service is operating from Blackpool.
 What you have is an overwhelming number of young men.
 Supply/demand.

 The Black Market was the life-blood of Blackpool.
 Blackpool had a good war.
-Entertainment continued and the use of hotels and boarding houses as accomodation for mostly Air Force recruits and Civil Servants kept the money coming.
+Entertainment continued and the use of hotels and boarding houses as accommodation for mostly Air Force recruits and Civil Servants kept the money coming.
 After the war Blackpool was more ready than other resorts and the years after the war were the busiest ever for tourism.
 Rock, fish and chips and ice-cream.
 Rock, fish and chips and ice-cream depended on rationed goods.
 Sugar and fat.
 If you were an ice-cream manufacturer.
 You had two choices stick to your ration and lay off staff or use black market goods.
 When the Chief Constable took his rationed banana from Abie Tobias I am guessing that he didn’t use his ration card.

 And this is where Abie Tobias came in.
 He could get the goods.
 The war led to epic law breaking.
 Respectable businessmen bought black market goods.
 The Chief Constable bought black market goods off Abie Tobias and the Golden Mile couldn’t exist without Abie’s black market goods.
 Crime was inseperable from Blackpool’s economy.